City Region and Growth Deals

 Regional partners estimate that over the next 10 to 15 years these interventions will unlock private investment worth in excess of £640 million, delivering over 5,000 new jobs across a wide range of sectors in the City Region.

-We have also committed a further £5 million investment into the region, which will support the delivery of enabling infrastructure for Phase One of a new Business Park at Kildean and support the next stage of development of proposed new enabling infrastructure at Callander.
+There has also been a further £5 million investment into the region, which will support the delivery of enabling infrastructure for Phase One of a new Business Park at Kildean and support the next stage of development of proposed new enabling infrastructure at Callander.
 This has the potential to deliver 1,500 new jobs and £275m of private sector leverage.

 Edinburgh and South East Scotland City Region Deal

-The Scottish Government and the UK Government have each committed £300 million to the deal over 15 years.
+The Scottish Government and the UK Government have each committed £300 million to the Edinburgh and South East Scotland City Region Deal over 15 years.

 Regional partners - including local authorities, universities and colleges, and the private and third sectors – have also committed to invest, resulting in an overall deal package worth more than £1.3 billion.

-- Read the news story: Edinburgh and South East City Region Deal.
+- Read the full Deal document for Edinburgh and South East Scotland

-- Download the full deal document and find more information on the Edinburgh and South East Scotland City Region deal website.
+- Find more information on the Edinburgh and South East Scotland City Region Deal website

 Tay Cities Region Deal